Villains

 Did you know?

-What equipment do mad scientists typically use in their laboratories?
+What kinds of inventions do fictional mad scientists typically create?

 More Villains coloring pages